Seaside Serendipity

 Seaside Serendipity (海辺へ行く道) is a 2025 drama film for children, written and directed by Satoko Yokohama.
-The film based on Manga by Gin Miyoshi depicts a coastal town which attracts artists who involve children and adults in their mysterious activities.
+The film based on a manga by Gin Miyoshi that depicts a coastal town which attracts artists who involve children and adults in their mysterious activities.

-The film was selected in the Generation Kplus section at the 75th Berlin International Film Festival, where it had its World premiere on 17 February and competed for The Grand Prix of the International Jury for the Best Film.
+The film was selected in the Generation Kplus section at the 75th Berlin International Film Festival, where it had its World premiere on 17 February and competed for the Grand Prix of the International Jury for the Best Film.

 Synopsis

-The tale of the film is heartwarming, rich in humor and kindness, celebrates life and its complexities.

 In a coastal town attracting artists, 14-year-old Sosuke and his friends stay busy painting and helping with school projects.
 As carefree children interact with secret-laden adults, the sunlit ocean reflects their contrasting struggles—kids embracing challenges while adults seek elusive answers.